Captain-Gautam/CODSOFT/README.md

 ## Task 2:-
 ### TIC TAC TOE Game :
 Implemented an AI agent that plays the classic game of Tic-Tac-Toe against an human player.
 I have used algorithm Minimax to make the AI player unbeatable.
 It gives me understand game theory and basic search algorithms.

+## Task 3:-
+### FACE DETECTION AND RECOGNITION :
+Developed an AI application that can detect and recognize faces in images.
+Used pre-trained face detection modelde ep learning-based face detectors and optionally added face recognition capabilities using techniques like ArcFace.